Blitz suggests all riders wear a helmet and keep their registration current while owning and operating a scooter.

 There is a massive difference between Chinese and Taiwanese manufacturing.

-Above is a photo of my customer's SYM Fiddle (Taiwanese) - His odometer has over 28,000 miles on it.
+Below is a photo of my customer's SYM Fiddle (Taiwanese) - His odometer has over 28,000 miles on it.
 Chinese scooters can't do that, most of them never make it past 3000 miles.
-I know what Im talking about because I have demoed, tested and rode fifty different models across a dozen manufacturers in 13 Years.
+I know what Im talking about because I have demoed, tested and rode fifty different models across a dozen manufacturers in 14 Years.
 I've rode over 60,000 miles on scooters.
 Im telling you point blank after exhaustive experience, Chinese scooters are trash, and Taiwanese scooters are gold.
 If the VIN starts with L, its from China!
 If the VIN starts with R, its from Taiwan.
 Japanese scooters are also gold, but you will pay for that Honda decal.

 What Ive discovered is that Taiwanese scooters are perfect for new riders because they're more affordable, perform well and hold their value.
 You can beat them up and still sell them for good money, or ride for 10 years and really get your money's worth.
 If you scratch or break something, its far cheaper to get repairs than trying to buy parts for higher-end brands.
 Service is more affordable too.